stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 ## Conclusion

-What we learned in this part of the tutorial:
+What we learned in this chapter:

 * A function in Idris can take an arbitrary number of arguments, separated by `->` in the function's type.